Enduring Love: Summary

 On a beautiful and cloudless day, a middle-aged couple celebrate their union with a picnic.
 Joe Rose, aged 47, and his long-term partner Clarissa Mellon are about to open a bottle of wine when a cry interrupts them.
 A hot air balloon, with a ten-year-old boy in the basket and his grandfather being dragged behind it, has been ripped from its moorings.
 Joe immediately joins several other men in an effort to bring the balloon to safety.
 In the rescue attempt one man, John Logan, a doctor, dies.

 Another of the would-be rescuers is Jed Parry.
-Joe and Jed exchange a passing glance, a glance which indelibly burns an obsession into Jed's soul and has devastating consequences, for Jed suffers from de Clerambault's syndrome, a disorder that causes the sufferer to believe that someone is in love with him or her.
+Joe and Jed exchange a passing glance, a glance which indelibly burns an obsession into Jed's soul and has devastating consequences, for Jed has de Clerambault's syndrome, a disorder that causes the sufferer to believe that someone is in love with him or her.
 Delusional and dangerous, Jed gradually wreaks havoc in Joe's life, testing the limits of his beloved rationalism, threatening Clarissa's love for him, and driving him to frustration.

 Joe goes to meet Jean Logan (John Logan's wife) at her Oxford home.
 Jean Logan does not want to hear about how her husband was a hero, but Joe tells her that her husband was a brave man acting out a fatherly instinct to protect a vulnerable child.
 Mrs Logan hands Joe a bag which holds a picnic, and then hands him a scarf smelling of rose-water, and asks Joe how many doors were open on Logan's car.
 She accuses her dead husband of having an affair with another woman and asks Joe to phone other people who were present at the accident to ascertain if they had seen anyone with Logan.
 She says her husband was a cautious man and probably only died because he was showing off to the woman, trying to prove his manliness, and thereby taking unnecessary risks, rather than hanging back and staying safe.